jaybais/GOLang-Projects/README.md

 ## Notes

-- Active development on this repository may be slower in the near term as I focus on my Python Weather App project
+- Active development on this repository may be slower in the near term as I focus on my Python Weather App project and Java Library Management System
 - Commit history is available for this repository

 ## Tools & Languages